Note: Since this recording, Elite Medical Scribes has become part of Scribe America.

 - Can handle stressful situations well

 - Highly motivated, attentive, and paying attention to detail

 - Classes they’re taking

 - All candidates who want to get their foot in the door (including adults)

 - Operating rooms

-- 11 online modules (discussion calls with trainors)
+- 11 online modules (discussion calls with trainers)

 The hardest part of being a scribe:

-- Gaining mentors you can have for a lifetime
+- You might find physician mentors you can keep for a lifetime.

 - T-scribe position (full time)